 Most importantly, it forces you to shape random thoughts and ideas into a coherent structure.
 By doing this you can make sure your new digital magazine will deliver on its purpose, whatever that may be.

 Here are a few questions to consider:

-During this process is also where you can do the fun stuff, like come up with a name for your new online magazine.
+This process is also where you can do the fun stuff, like come up with a name for your new online magazine.
 Just on that—once you’ve got one, snatch up social media handles and a domain name to make your life easier.

-Also consider price.
+Also, consider price.
 As part of your competitor analysis, look at what other magazine publishers charge.
 Check out an array of examples, calculate the average, and think about how you could structure your pricing.

 Your mag needs to do two things above all else: look spectacular, and be filled with great content.
 Even if you think you’re a jack-of-all-trades, trying to do this yourself is a recipe for disaster.

 Creative work is time-consuming and difficult.
 In just about every circumstance, it’s best to put together the right team and leave it to the pros.
 Your digital magazine will thank you for it—and so will your brain.